NeuExcell Therapeutics Announces Successful Dosing of First Patient by NeuroD1 Gene Therapy

 About NeuExcell Therapeutics:

-NeuExcell Therapeutics is a leading biotechnology company focused on developing innovative neural regenerative therapies to address unmet medical needs in the field of neurodegenerative diseases and cancers.
+NeuExcell Therapeutics is a leading biotechnology company focused on developing innovative neural regenerative therapies to address unmet medical needs in the field of neurodegenerative diseases.
 NeuExcell is committed to revolutionizing the field of CNS drug development and improving outcomes for patients worldwide.

 SOURCE NeuExcell Therapeutics